Getting Started

 Autonomous overnight builds

-For complex features with a thorough spec, use the Ralph Loop.
+For complex features with a thorough spec, use effect:dev:run .
 Claude iterates autonomously — writing code, running tests, fixing errors — until every quality gate passes.
+Always effect:dev:save first as your safety net.

 terminal